UmarEhsan/AuthenticationUsingPassport/README.md

-# AuthenticationUsingPassport
+# PassportAuthenticaton
-Authenticate users with social platform and custom signIn and signUp using passport.js
+Facebook gmail and local strategy using passport.js